DaDude001/doom_helmeter/README.txt

 Low warning flashes only update when exiting the menu, unlike all the other options Low warning flashes may not initially appear at full opacity
-	This is because the animation is always being played in the background, unless the feature is disabled
+	This is because the animation is always being played in the background, unless the feature is disabled HUD messages have the % (percent) and & (ampersand) symbols swapped This is an error with the font itself

 CREDITS
-HUD Code and Display Graphics by DaCat001
+HUD Code and Display Graphics by DaCat001, with liberal amounts of help from the ZDoom Wiki Originally based on a hud by Mithriak and Mike12, although barely any of that remains Visor graphics by DaCat001, based on NekosHud
-Originally based on a hud by Mithriak and Mike12, although barely any of that remains Visor graphics by DaCat001, based on NekosHud
+A single line of code for the HUD messages taken from Project Brutality

 Visor crack sounds from various Valve games (generic Source glass bullet impact sfx) Big font: NoughtPointFour by Jimmy, based on a design by id Software